If You’re Driving on Snowy or Icy Roads:

 - Avoid driving through flooded areas.
 It will be difficult to gauge the water’s depth.
 This is dangerous in itself.
 And if water gets sucked into the air-intake valve and then the engine, the car will probably shut off.

 - Feather the brakes after you’ve driven through a puddle.
 And make sure you take your foot off the gas.
 This creates heat and friction, which will help dry the brakes.

 - Make sure your car is out of the way of traffic.
 Pull off the road and put on your hazard lights.
 Set out flares around your car so it will be clearly visible to other vehicles.
 Place three at 100, 50, and 25 feet behind the vehicle.
 Be careful that they aren’t too close to any combustible grass or vegetation.

 - Don’t wander off.
 It’s easy to lose direction in a storm.
 Stay with your car until help arrives.

 - Use the floor mats in a pinch.
 If your tires are stuck in the snow, you can use cat litter, sand, or the car’s floor mats under tires to help gain traction.
 It’s a good idea to also stow a shovel in trunk so you can dig out the wheels.
 If the car is buried in snow, it’s crucial to first make sure that the exhaust pipe is exposed.
 If the pipe is blocked by snow, it can send dangerous carbon monoxide into your car.

-- Replace windshield wipers that have cracked rubber.
+- Inspect windshield wipers.
+Replace any that have cracked rubber.
 If your area gets a lot of snow and ice, invest in winter blades, which shed ice better.

 - Clean headlight covers.
 When they sit in the sun, they eventually turn yellow and cloudy, and that cuts the amount of light coming from your headlights.
 (Try Rain-X headlight-restoration kit; $16, advanceautoparts.com.)